qulacs/qulacs/README.md

 ## How to cite

 Please cite this arXiv paper: [Qulacs: a fast and versatile quantum circuit simulator for research purpose](https://arxiv.org/abs/2011.13524)

+## Infomation

+Experimental new features of Qulacs that have been developed in the Osaka University repository [Qulacs-Osaka/qulacs-osaka](https://github.com/Qulacs-Osaka/qulacs-osaka) will be integrated into the original [Qulacs](https:// github.com/qulacs/qulacs).
+The following new features will be added!!!

+### Integration date
+Scheduled around August 2022.

+### New features
+The main new features are as follows
+- Provision of type hint files for python
+	- Prevents runtime errors due to wrong argument types.
+	- Configure tools such as mypy to take full advantage of type hint information.
+- Sending exceptions with detailed information
+	- Makes it easier to understand the cause of the error.
+	- (For jupyter notebook users) kernel is less likely to crash if incorrect input is given.
+- Added backprop (gradient calculation by error back propagation method) to ParametricQuantumCircuit
+	- It is faster than calculating gradients one by one.
+- Gradient Calculator

+### Scope of impact
+The existing functionality has not been changed, so the existing code using Qulacs will continue to work as is.
+However, since the implementation language of csim has been changed from C to C++, changes may be necessary if you have been using direct calls to csim.
+Due to the C++ change, all complex numbers are now handled by std::complex.

+### Add dependency libraries
+This integration adds boost as a dependent library.
+There will be some changes in the installation procedure.